amitfreeman/CodingSolutions/README.md

 # CodingSolutions
-solutions to coding problems on LeetCode.com and other platforms
+Solutions to coding problems on LeetCode.com and other platforms.